jsdw/gh-tools-project-sync/README.md

   - If you want the milestone to be public, remember to give it a **Due Date** as well (ideally one that is currently visible on the public roadmap).
 - If you're working on an issue, assign it to yourself and it'll show up on the local project board.
-- If you have an open PR you'd like reviewed, assign the `tools-team` group as a reviewer and it'll show up on our local project board as needing review.
+- If you have an open PR you'd like reviewed:
+  - Open PRs in team projects created by team members will show up on the board automatically.
+  - Any open PRs in the organisation mentioning the github team group in their description will show up.
+  - Any open PRs where the team group is an assigned reviewer will show up (but note; github removes the assigned review once anybody reviews the PR, which would lead to it being removed from the project board again).

 ## Dev notes